Biohacking can appear to be a complex subject, and just for people seeking the ultimate performance physically or mentally. But

 Before you can make improvements to anything you must know your starting point and biohacking is no exception.

 Having an accurate view and record over time of what’s happening inside and to your body is called ‘bioanalytics’.
-Up until recently, it was only really elite sports people and scientists who have access to this because of the cost and complexity of gathering this data, but that’s no longer the case.
+Up until recently, it was only really elite athletes and scientists who have access to this data because of the cost and complexity of gathering it.
+That’s no longer the case.

-Most of these wearable devices also monitor heart rate and sleep quality too with connected apps and online tools to log progress over time – all from your wrist.
+Most of these wearable devices also monitor heart rate and sleep quality too with connected apps and online tools to log progress over time.

-And if that’s not clever enough if you’re a horse rider you can monitor your horse too with Polar’s equine range.
+And if that’s not clever enough you can monitor your horse too with Polar’s equine range.

 Defined as the naturally occurring collection of bacteria, fungi, protozoa and viruses that live in your body, the microbiome in your gut is one of the greatest indicators of your health.